Kometa-Team/Kometa/docs/kometa/install/wt/wt-02-config-bad-library.md

 This is intended to cause an error for illustration that you will then fix.

-Be very careful with the indentation and ensure it looks exactly like the above; each line indented using two spaces, NOT TABS, with `playlist_files:` all teh way over on the left.
+Be very careful with the indentation and ensure it looks exactly like the above; each line indented using two spaces, NOT TABS, with `playlist_files:` all the way over on the left.
 Indentation is significant in YAML.